Tractable hierarchies of convex relaxations for polynomial optimization on the nonnegative orthant: Introduction

 The extension of P\'olya's Positivstellensatz restated in Corollary \ref{coro:compact.even} is indeed analogous to \eqref{eq:PuVa.perturb2}.
 However the approach is different and importantly, the result is more convenient as we provide \emph{degree bounds} for the SOS of monomials involved in the representation.
-Similarly, our corresponding linear relaxations \eqref{eq:primal.problem.0.even.LP} are the analogues to those of Dickinson and Povh \cite{dickinson2019new}.
-As shown in Example \ref{exam:AMGM} and other examples in Sections \ref{sec:benchmark.polya} and \ref{sec:num.exp}, this hierarchy of linear relaxations usually have a poor numerical behavior in practice when $k$ is large.
-Our new hierarchy of semidefinite relaxations \eqref{eq:primal.problem.0.even} is used to improve this issue.
+Similarly, our corresponding linear relaxations \eqref{eq:primal.problem.0.even.LP} are the analogues to relaxations \eqref{eq:Dickinson-Povh.hierarchy} of Dickinson and Povh.
+As shown in Example \ref{exam:AMGM} and other examples in Section \ref{sec:benchmark.polya}, this hierarchy of linear relaxations usually have a poor numerical behavior in practice when $k$ is large.
+The goal of our new hierarchy of semidefinite relaxations \eqref{eq:primal.problem.0.even} is precisely to address this issue.

 \paragraph{DSOS and SDSOS:} {In their recent work \cite{ahmadi2019dsos}, Ahmadi and Majumdar describe the two convex cones DSOS and SDSOS as an alternative to the SOS cone.
 As the factor width of DSOS and SDSOS is at most $2$, they are more tractable than the SOS cone.} In the unconstrained case of POP \eqref{eq:new.pop}, our semidefinite hierarchy based on the extension of P\'olya’s Positivstellensatz can be seen as a generalization of DSOS and SDSOS while using the notion of factor width, see Remark \ref{rem:SDSOS}.
 In fact, to obtain our semidefinite relaxations for the constrained case \eqref{eq:new.pop}, we replace each SOS of monomials involved in the certificate \eqref{eq:Pu-va.ref.Pol} by an SOS polynomial whose Gram matrix has factor width at most $s$; see Remark \ref{rem:idea.replace.SOS}.